 Nothing feels better than when you explain a complex concept and see a light go off.
 It is a reward in of itself.
 This is the only reason to become a teacher, in my mind.
 I am at a time in my life now where I want to give back.
 I have a genuine interest in making solid artists who, one day, win awards for their films.

-I have no desire to create a workforce.
-Instead, I mentor artists towards innovative thinking.
-My student’s demo reels are different, and I encourage them to have a unique creative voice.
-I also value narrative, character and empathy when it comes to animation and storytelling.
+I mentor artists towards innovative thinking.
+Each student’s demo reel is different and I encourage their unique and creative voice.
+I value narrative, character, and empathy when it comes to animation and storytelling.
 I view my instructor role as a signpost; steering my students towards original, creative solutions.
-I believe my role as an instructor is submissive to the student’s growth, and I am quick to change my tactics if an approach is not coming across as I hoped.
+I believe my role as an instructor is submissive to the student’s growth.

 My favorite quote regarding the learning experience is, “Tell me and I forget.
 Show me and I remember.
 Involve me and I understand.”
 This old Chinese proverb means you can only understand something by trying it yourself.
 I spend much time lecturing and explaining, then showing through demos and finally… I have my students do it for themselves because only then will they truly understand.

 不聞不若聞之，聞之不若見之，見之不若知之，知之不若行之；學至於行之而止矣Confucian philosopher Xunzi